 Overview of Odessa

-The Black Sea town of Odessa is also called the wonder of the South, and it is a unique meeting between Russian-Ukrainian culture and the French Mediterranean atmosphere.
+Odessa at the Black Sea is also called the wonder of the South, and it is a unique meeting between Russian-Ukrainian culture and the French Mediterranean atmosphere.
 The relaxed atmosphere of the city with its many beautiful historic buildings, long and wide avenues and the location by the water makes a visit to Odessa a special experience.
 A walk along the famous Deribasovskaya street and a visit to the opera are just two of the many highlights.

 Many stories are told of the poet Alexander Pushkin, who lived in Odessa in transition.
 Among other things, he should have planted a tree for every time he was captivated by one of the city’s beautiful women, which is perhaps why Odessa with trees everywhere today is perceived as a particularly green city in the central streets.